openmediavault/openmediavault-docs/administration/network.rst

 Proxy
 =====

 This panel configures proxies using system wide enviromemtal variables.
-Every software that obbeys linux proxy environmental variables should be able to use the proxy configurations.
+Every software that obbeys Linux proxy environmental variables should be able to use the proxy configurations.
 This is useful for example if there are many Debian servers in the network, when performing ``apt`` operations, packages can be cached in the proxy if this configured appropiatly to reduce download bandwidth.

 The variables name are::